spotfiresoftware/tibco-streaming-samples/java/javafunction/src/site/markdown/index.md

 ```

-## Running this sample from TIBCO StreamBase Studio&trade;
+## Running this sample from Spotfire StreamBase Studio&trade;

-Use the **Run As -> EventFlow Fragment** menu option to run in TIBCO StreamBase Studio&trade;, and then enqueue tuples :
+Use the **Run As -> EventFlow Fragment** menu option to run in Spotfire StreamBase Studio&trade;, and then enqueue tuples :

 ![RunFromStudio](images/studio.gif)

-## Building this sample from TIBCO StreamBase Studio&trade; and running the unit test cases
+## Building this sample from Spotfire StreamBase Studio&trade; and running the unit test cases

-Use the **Run As -> EventFlow Fragment Unit Test** menu option to build from TIBCO StreamBase Studio&trade; :
+Use the **Run As -> EventFlow Fragment Unit Test** menu option to build from Spotfire StreamBase Studio&trade; :

 ![RunFromStudio](images/studiounit.gif)